The ferrite antenna.

 A coil for other frequency bands.

-The specified ferrite rod can be used up to 21MHz.
+A type #61 ferrite rod can be used up to 21MHz.
 When used outside the 80m band, L1 must get another value of self inductance, hence number of turns.
 For instance 13 turns or 9 turns for 7MHz or 14MHz.
 Divide all turns equally over abt.
 70mm rod length.